 “...till we all come to the unity of the faith and of the knowledge of the Son of God, to a perfect man, to the measure of the stature of the fullness of Christ; that we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting, but, speaking the truth in love, may grow up in all things into Him who is the head—Christ— from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.”
 (Ephesians 4:13-16)

 The follower of Jesus Christ has three enemies.
 They are the flesh, the world and the devil.
-Deception is everyone to persuade the Christian that taking Jesus seriously in this present life optional.
+Deceptive teaching is everywhere these days seeking to persuade the Christian that taking Jesus seriously in this present life optional.
 Nothing could be more dangerous!

 Please see other classes of marginalized persons: